GDQuest/godot-steering-ai-framework/mvp.md

 - 1 toy demo for each behavior
 - 1 in context game demo that features at least two types of agents

+## Documentation ##

+- Getting started manual
+- Quick reference for the behaviors